-URISA connects people and resources in the geospatial community.
+URISA is the premier organization that connects people and resources in the geospatial community.

 URISA is a multi-disciplinary geospatial organization that provides professional education and training, a vibrant and connected community, advocacy for geospatial challenges and issues, and essential resources.
 URISA fosters excellence in GIS and engages geospatial professionals throughout their careers.